Purpose

 Exclusion Criteria

-include but are not limited to: - Has carcinosarcoma, neuroendocrine tumors or endometrial sarcoma, including stromal sarcoma, leiomyosarcoma, adenosarcoma, or other types of sarcomas - Has endometrial carcinoma of any histology that is mismatch repair deficient (dMMR) - Is a candidate for curative-intent surgery or curative-intent radiotherapy at the time of enrollment - Has a history of documented severe dry eye syndrome, severe Meibomian gland disease and/or blepharitis, or corneal disease that prevents/delays corneal healing - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease - Has uncontrolled, significant cardiovascular disease or cerebrovascular disease - Human Immunodeficiency Virus-infected participants with a history of Kaposi's sarcoma and/or Multicentric Castleman's Disease - Received prior therapy in any setting with any of the following: anti-programmed cell death 1 protein, anti-programmed cell death ligand 1, anti-programmed cell death ligand 2 agent, or with an agent directed to another stimulatory or coinhibitory T-cell receptor; trophoblast cell surface antigen 2-targeted antibody drug conjugate; or topoisomerase I inhibitor-containing antibody drug conjugate
+include but are not limited to: - Has carcinosarcoma, neuroendocrine tumors or endometrial sarcoma, including stromal sarcoma, leiomyosarcoma, adenosarcoma, or other types of sarcomas - Has endometrial carcinoma of any histology that is mismatch repair deficient (dMMR) - Is a candidate for curative-intent surgery or curative-intent radiotherapy at the time of enrollment - Has a history of documented severe dry eye syndrome, severe Meibomian gland disease and/or blepharitis, or severe corneal disease that prevents/delays corneal healing - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease - Has uncontrolled, significant cardiovascular disease or cerebrovascular disease - Human Immunodeficiency Virus-infected participants with a history of Kaposi's sarcoma and/or Multicentric Castleman's Disease - Received prior therapy in any setting with any of the following: anti-programmed cell death 1 protein, anti-programmed cell death ligand 1, anti-programmed cell death ligand 2 agent, or with an agent directed to another stimulatory or coinhibitory T-cell receptor; trophoblast cell surface antigen 2-targeted antibody drug conjugate; or topoisomerase I inhibitor-containing antibody drug conjugate

 Study Design